maribraga/pieridae_hostrep/3-Summary_networks.md

 Pieridae host repertoire - Structure of summary networks
 ================
 Mariana Braga
-21 May, 2021
+09 July, 2021

 ------------------------------------------------------------------------

-Script 3 for analyses performed in Braga et al. 2021 *Evolution of butterfly-plant networks over time, as revealed by Bayesian inference of host repertoire*.
+Script 3 for analyses performed in Braga et al. 2021 Ecology Letters *Phylogenetic reconstruction of ancestral ecological networks through time for pierid butterflies and their host plants*.

 This is a continuation of script 2 - Character history, so make sure you complete that one first.